semestersmighter/student-selfhosted/content/docs/self-hosted/all-in-one solution/azsetup.md

 - **Cost-Effective**: Azure offers free services for students.

+{{< callout type="warning" >}}
   ## Privacy Considerations

     While Azure is a powerful platform, it's essential to be aware of its privacy implications.
 As a cloud service, your data is stored on Microsoft’s servers, which may raise concerns for those who prioritize data privacy and security. **Do not store sensitive data on Azure**.

-## Getting Started

-In the following sections, we will guide you through the process of setting up your Azure environment, including creating virtual networks and deploying virtual machines.

----
+{{< /callout >}}

 **Ready to dive into Azure?** Let's get started with the setup process!